 What happens when the hospital that is supposed to be providing your loved one with excellent care is negligent in their duties, resulting in the death of your loved one?
-The experienced attorneys at Sargent Law Firm are duly qualified and capable of answering this question and more for you.
+The experienced attorneys at The Sargent Firm Injury Lawyers are duly qualified and capable of answering this question and more for you.
 If a hospital was responsible for the death of your loved through their negligence, you may be entitled to compensation.
 Our experienced attorneys are here to help you and guide you through this difficult chapter.

 Situations When the Hospital Can Be Sued

 The California Code of Civil Procedure §377.60 permits a cause of action when the wrongful death is caused by the wrongful act of negligence of another.
 Your attorney will determine if the hospital should be sued.
 When deciding the parties of a suit, it is essential to look at the insurance that any potential party holds.
 If the hospital has the insurance to cover potential judgment amounts, and they become a party to the suit, there are two common situations in which the hospital can be sued.
 The two most common situations in which a hospital can be sued are when the hospital’s employees are negligent or when the hospital itself was negligent in its actions.